sametz/tdd2e_3/journal.md

 - Using a path `<list_id` instead of regex for capture group.
   Not sure how to capture without assigning a name (`<>` didn't work), so turning view_list() arg into a kwarg to allow this.

+- in urls.py, imported include from django.urls not django.conf.urls